Me... in my own words

 That same year a big health issue unleashed in me, and in the background spoke of deep anguish and lack of meaning among other issues.
 It was then, that my journey in the psychotherapy world began.
 The sessions helped... but without my dance~movement practice, there was something that was still missing.
 I finished school and studied Fine Arts for two years, but my eagerness to know myself and continue inquiring about this mysterious mind and the emotions field led me to study four years of Psychology in college.
 I was amazed by all the research and learning intellectually, but every year that passed, I wondered and asked my teachers, "And the body, when will the wisdom of the body be included in a therapeutic treatment"?

 One year before finishing college, I decided to pause my studies and travel to India for two months.
-There I had the experience of living in an Ashram, doing my first silence retreat for six days, practicing seva and travelling around, visiting the temples and getting to know a tiny bit of their huge culture and profound tradition.
-That same year, after returning to Argentina, I did my first Hatha Yoga Teacher training and right after finishing it I dedicated full time to teach.
+There I had the experience of living in an Ashram, doing my first silence retreat for six days, practicing Seva and traveling around, visiting the temples and getting to know a tiny bit of their huge culture and profound tradition.
+That same year, after returning to Argentina, I did my first Hatha Yoga Teacher training and right after finishing it, I dedicated full time to teach.

 Working for two years full time in an international NGO that is well known for its work and contribution in human development, social and humanitarian work through different programs.
-I was the director of one of its Yoga studios where I gave and organized classes, workshops and seven day courses that included meditation, philosophy, asana, mantra and pranayama.
-We used to offer kirtans and different yoga teachers as guests.
-Forever grateful for the trust placed in me, and for having felt so deeply the power and support of the sangha, of the community.
+I was the Director of one of its Yoga studios where I gave and organized classes, workshops and seven-day courses that included meditation, philosophy, asana, mantra and pranayama.
+We used to offer kirtans, as well as invited international yoga teachers as guests to share their lectures.
+Forever grateful for the trust placed in me, and for having felt so deeply the power and support of the Sangha, of the community.

 But at the end of the second year I felt very strongly the call to integrate more intuitive movement to the asana practice.
 Since a while ago my work was already being soaked by a somatic approach that I was exploring in the Dance practices of some teachers with whom I regularly studied (such as Feldenkrais, BMC, Eutony, Authentic Movement, among others).
 And so little by little, it was unfolding what years later would be called Yoga Dance Flow.